What is the best vacuum to buy for your cleaning business? This is a very common question.

-Similar to emptying the canister in the vacuum you will want to clean filters nightly.
-As part of our nightly routine we would wash all filters and let air dry overnight.
-Having multiple filters is helpful as well, so that you can have 1 filter washing and using another because more than likely your filter will not be 100% dry by the next morning.
+Similarly to emptying the canister in the vacuum, you will want to clean filters nightly.
+As part of our nightly routine, we would wash all filters and let them air dry overnight.
+Having multiple filters is helpful as well so that you can have 1 filter washing and use another because more than likely your filter will not be 100% dry by the next morning.

-Keeping your vacuum filters clean help to keep your vacuum clean and limit contamination from one house to another.
+Keeping your vacuum filters clean helps to keep your vacuum clean and limits contamination from one house to another.
 You don’t want to bring an odor from one client to another.

-So, when looking for the best vacuum for your house cleaning business, you will want to choose a vacuum that has an easy to remove and clean filter.
-You will also want to purchase at least 2 – 3 back up filters for use while others are being washed.
+So, when looking for the best vacuum for your house cleaning business, you will want to choose a vacuum that has an easy-to-remove filter that can be cleaned.
+You will also want to purchase at least 2 – 3 backup filters for use while others are being washed.